cjacker/opensource-toolchain-bouffalo-lab/README.md

 # SDK

-[bl mcu sdk](https://github.com/bouffalolab/bl_mcu_sdk) is an MCU software development kit provided by the Bouffalo Lab Team, supports all the series of Bouffalo chips. it supports all BL chips include but not limited to:
+[bl mcu sdk](https://github.com/bouffalolab/bl_mcu_sdk) is an MCU software development kit provided by the Bouffalo Lab Team, supports all the series of Bouffalo chips, include but not limited to:

 - BL602/BL604
 - BL702/BL704/BL706